ErickBGomez/calculator-project/README.md

 <br>

-This project has been done to demonstrate the skills and knowledge gained in **The Odin Project's JavaScript Basics portfolio**.
+This project has been done to demonstrate the skills and knowledge obtained in **The Odin Project's JavaScript Basics portfolio**.
 Some fundamental topics such as the use of events, functions, DOM manipulation and more were applied here.

-Also, I make use of my skills acquired outside the course, such as the creation of vectors or the use of fonts to be able to provide a better product for this project.
+Also, I've applied my skills acquired outside the course, such as the creation of vectors or the use of fonts to be able to provide a better product for this project.

-## Easter Eggs

-That's right, this would not be a simple calculator like the rest.
-This one has something special! :)

-I don't want to go into too much detail, but I just want you to know that if you **divide any number by `0`**, something peculiar happens.

-I could say that the calculator is "going to be mad at you."
-Try it and enjoy his anger! :D

-# Keyboard Support
+## Keyboard Support

 As mentioned before.
 The project has keyboard support instead of clicking buttons.

-## Keybindings:

 - `0 to 9`: Enter its respective digit into the calculator memory.
 - `.`: Enter the decimal point into the calculator.